PrEP & HIV PREVENTION SERVICES

 If you want more information on how to prevent this infection, ask us here or come to one of our clinics where you can get an HIV test for free and we can give you advice if:

-- You are concerned you may be infected with HIV
+• You are concerned you may be transmitted with HIV

-- You are already infected with HIV and are concerned about spreading it to other people
+• You are already transmitted with HIV and are concerned about spreading it to other people

 Navigation